• Products

 2. Set the Local authentication to OAuth for both outgoing and incoming communication.

-Details of an application link, with Local authentication set to OAuth.
+Details of an application link, showing Local authentication set to OAuth for both directions.